brickcraft-mc/brickcraft-mc.github.io/data/faq.md

 > /?

-?[I'm keep getting a "Resource reload failed" error] This errpr can result from a few different issues.
+?[I'm keep getting a "Resource reload failed" error] This error can result from a few different issues.

-### If your version is 1.21-ish or newer:
+### If you're using Brickraft 2.6 or earlier and playing Mincraft 1.21 or newer:
 To fix this, try:

 1. Unzip the resource pack